‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Salazar and JF, ‘Indigenous People and the Communication Rights Agenda: A Global Perspective’, in New media worlds: challenges for convergence, South Melbourne, Vic: Oxford University Press, 2007.

-J. F. Salazar, ‘Indigenous Peoples and the Cultural Constructions of Information and Communication Technology (ICT) in Latin America’, in Information technology and indigenous people, Hershey, Pa: Information Science Publishing, 2007, pp. 14–26 [Online].
+J. F. Salazar, ‘Indigenous Peoples and the Cultural Constructions of Information and Communication Technology (ICT) in Latin America’, in Information technology and indigenous people, Hershey, Pa: Information Science Publishing, 2007, pp. 14–26. doi: 10.4018/978-1-59904-298-5.ch002.
 Available: http://services.igi-global.com/resolvedoi/resolve.aspx?doi=10.4018/978-1-59904-298-5.ch002

-R. Mader, ‘Globo village: television in Brazil’, in Channels of resistance: global television and local empowerment, T. Dowmunt, Ed.
-London: BFI Publishing, 1993.
+R. Mader, ‘Globo village: television in Brazil’, in Channels of resistance: global television and local empowerment, T. Dowmunt, Ed., London: BFI Publishing, 1993.

 Riggins, Stephen Harold, Ethnic minority media: an international perspective, vol. Communication and human values.
 London: Sage Publications, 1992.